 Installing the GNOME Tweaks Tool and enabling Shell Extensions

-In order to install the theme, you first need to install GNOME Tweaks Tool.
+To install the theme, you first need to install GNOME Tweaks Tool.

 Launch the Terminal and enter the following commands one at a time and press enter.